-Though it is now understood that lobular breast cancer is a separate breast cancer histologic sub-type, there is still a critical need for more research.
+Since lobular breast cancer is a separate breast cancer histologic sub-type, there is a critical need for people with ILC to participate in clinical trial research.

 Substantive research is needed to accelerate understanding of invasive lobular carcinoma (ILC), also known as lobular breast cancer.
 This distinct breast cancer subtype represents about 10% of all breast cancers.
 Increased research could help improve detection, treatment, prevention of metastasis, and ultimately, develop a cure for people with ILC.
 Laboratory research studies, especially those using patient tumor samples, can help scientists understand the biology of ILC and pave the way for development of targeted therapies.

 Participation in clinical trials is one way that patients who are affected by ILC can help advance the understanding of lobular breast disease.
 ILC has historically been understudied in clinical trials.
 Often there are inadequate numbers of people with ILC enrolled in trials, in part because ILC incidence is lower and patients with ILC are fewer.
 While the data generated by the trial is typically relevant to all breast cancer subtypes, it is not going to be specific to ILC.